|

 Mental Strength:

-Dogs are not as clever as Disney portrays but there is one area in which they are infallible: reading other animals and that includes YOU.
+Dogs are not as clever as Disney portrays but there is one area in which they are infallible: reading other animals

 You cannot lie to a dog; your dog will know every slight change in your mood and react accordingly.
 If you are afraid he is going to misbehave he’ll do exactly that.
 Pack Leaders control the pack by mental strength.